Hawai’i Trip Journal 2010

 Lori, the lady who owns this condo thought it was pretty funny when she came by to check on us (“you must have gotten their best vehicle”), and so did upscale guests sharing the condo with us (“I thought you might have a friend on Kaua’i who loaned you his old car”).

 Even though we had “reserved” our vehicle over a month ago, it turned out that there were no more unrented cars left on the island, at least according to Island Car honcho Joel, an exceptionally laid-back chap out of a Coen Brothers’ version of a Cheech and Chong movie.
 He was in no hurry at all and seemed preoccupied with anything but us.
 He gave us forms to fill out and about forty minutes in which to do it.
-Meanwhile he held two interminable conversations (as his rang consecutive times), conducting something other than the car business, exchanges in which the other party would blab (ostensibly) for a minute or two and Joel would finally provide two or three spacey, offhand words like, “Yeah, okay.”
+Meanwhile he held two interminable conversations (as his phone rang consecutive times), conducting something other than the car business, exchanges in which the other party would blab (ostensibly) for a minute or two and Joel would finally provide two or three spacey, offhand words like, “Yeah, okay.”
 Finally, when Lindy protested, first that we needed attention and then that the car was too funky and probably not even legal, Joel agreed and offered us his own car for another $5 a day.

 “What will you drive?”